Lacy (song): Commercial performance

+On the week of the album's release, "Lacy" landed in the top 30 of record charts of all English-speaking countries, without any single distribution.
+On the Billboard Global 200, the song entered at number 20 and lasted on the chart for two more weeks.
+In specific countries, it landed at numbers 23 and 24 on the Hot 100 charts for the US and Canada, respectively; numbers 24 and 16 on Billboards UK and Ireland Songs charts, respectively; and numbers 25 and 16 on the official singles charts of Australia and New Zealand, respectively.
+While it did not appear on the top-100 UK Singles Chart, it garnered enough streaming units to appear at number 26 on the Official Charts company's component chart for the medium.

+By February 2024, half a year into Guts release, "Lacy" was the nineteenth biggest Olivia Rodrigo song in the UK.
+It also sold 80,000 units in Canada and 70,000 in Australia by that month, enough for a gold and platinum certification respectively.
+In between October 2025 and January 2026, the song was certified platinum in Canada and New Zealand, and gold in the UK.

 Noah Kahan cover

-Noah Kahan's (pictured in 2019) cover of "Lacy" was positively received by music critics.
+Noah Kahan (pictured in 2025) performed a cover version of "Lacy".

 Rodrigo performed a cover of American singer-songwriter Noah Kahan's 2022 single "Stick Season" at BBC Radio 1's Live Lounge in October 2023.
-He responded favorably and sang a live cover of "Lacy" during the same segment on November 23, 2023, alongside a band and Tiny Habits.
-Kahan chose the song because he believed it highlighted his favorite aspects of Rodrigo's songwriting and its spirited nature made listeners "feel an emotion we've all experienced before".
+He responded favorably and sang a live cover of "Lacy" during the same segment on November 23, 2023, alongside a band and American folk-pop group Tiny Habits.
+Kahan chose the song because he believed that it highlighted his favorite aspects of Rodrigo's songwriting and that its spirited nature made listeners "feel an emotion we've all experienced before".
 He later described it as one of the most difficult songs he had ever covered in terms of emphasizing the lyrics subtly without letting his voice overpower them.

-The rendition received positive reviews from music critics.
-Billboards Ashley Iasimone and American Songwriters Alex Hopper described it as lulling and gentle.
+Billboards Ashley Iasimone and American Songwriters Alex Hopper described Kahan's cover as lulling and gentle.
 Sadie Bell of People believed the cover made "Lacy" a "slowed-down lovelorn ballad", infusing it with longing and sorrow and being tender yet brimming with emotion.
-Describing the rendition as heartfelt in Consequence, Jo Vito wrote that Kahan used a gentle falsetto while navigating the rise and fall of the melody, and the consistent backbeat, strumming banjo, and layered harmonies merged to create a folksy and robust soundscape during the climax.
-Uproxxs Lexi Lane believed he emphasized the quieter notes of the song, making it more emotional, and the second verse had an up-tempo folk instrumentation.
-On the other hand, Eli Ordonez of NME thought the cover had influences of country music.
+Describing the rendition as heartfelt in Consequence, Jo Vito thought that Kahan used a gentle falsetto while navigating the rise and fall of the melody, and the consistent backbeat, strumming banjo, and layered harmonies merged to create a folksy and robust soundscape during the climax.
+Uproxxs Lexi Lane believed he emphasized the quieter notes of the song, making it more emotional.
+She felt the second verse featured an up-tempo folk instrumentation, and Eli Ordonez of NME thought the cover had influences of country music.
 Geffen, Mercury, and Republic Records released a 7-inch colored vinyl single with Rodrigo's cover of "Stick Season" and Kahan's cover of "Lacy" as the A-side and B-side, respectively, on April 20, 2024, to commemorate Record Store Day.